fechan/fredbox/README.md

 4. In `constructor()`, change `this.answer` to be the correct answer.
 If your question can have multiple correct answers, you'll need to define custom behavior in `gradeAnswer()`.
 4. In `constructor()`, generate any additional data needed for the client to render this question.
 Then, add it to the object returned by `serialize()`.
     * `questionText` is an example of such data.
 This could be replaced by anything you need to send to the client, and you can add as much additional data as you need.
+5. Import your class and add your minigame to `this.availableMinigames` in `server/game_logic/game.js`